Skip to main content

 [RFC3032] defines the encoding of the MPLS label stack, the basic

-decision or trigger Operations, Administration, and Maintenance (OAM)
+forwarding decision or trigger Operations, Administration, and

-document specifies In-stack network action and In-stack data (ISD)
+The requirements for In-stack network action and In-stack data (ISD)

 This document defines the syntax and semantics of network actions and

-ancillary data encoded in an MPLS Label Stack.
+ancillary data encoded in an MPLS label stack.
 In-stack actions and

 ancillary data are contained in a Network Action Sub-Stack (NAS),